dymodi/dymodi.github.io/MLfolds/Machine-Learning-Basics.md

 The detaild code of using these three methods on Boston and Digits data can be found [here](https://github.com/dymodi/Machine-Learning/blob/master/ml_basics_sklearn.py).

 ## Regression Methods from sklearn
 **sklearn** also provides many linear regression methods.
+Such as [Support Vector Regression (SVR)](http://scikit-learn.org/stable/auto_examples/svm/plot_svm_regression.html)
 Sample code can be found in the GitHub repository.

+## Model Performance Evaluation
+[R-squared](http://blog.minitab.com/blog/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit) can be a good index to evaluate the accuracy of a regression model.